This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Watching Lebanese Ramadan TV

 Ramadan, being a national occasion in Lebanon, gets aired on Lebanese TV.
-Special programs are created surrounding the holiest month of Islam so you can get a taste of the festivities all around the country even if traveling might be risky (in all possibility, the pandemic will last throughout Ramadan 2021).
+Special programs are created surrounding the holiest month of Islam so you can get a taste of the festivities all around the country even if traveling might be risky.

 Several thousands are invested in shooting and producing TV shows on Ramadan-related content every year.
 You’ll also find channels broadcasting several historic soap operas and Ramadan special quiz shows.